Andrew Vaughn Player Props: White Sox vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.65 team ERA ranks first among all league pitching staffs.
+- The Braves' 3.61 team ERA ranks first across all MLB pitching staffs.

-- The Braves allow the fifth-fewest home runs in baseball (93 total, one per game).
+- Braves pitchers combine to surrender 93 home runs (one per game), the third-fewest in baseball.

-- The righty's last appearance came on Friday against the Tampa Bay Rays, when he tossed 6 1/3 innings, surrendering one earned run while giving up four hits.
+- In his last appearance on Saturday, the righty went 6 1/3 scoreless innings against the Tampa Bay Rays while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.